 Italy, Libya, Imperialism, Colonialism, Fascism, Mediterranean

 - “Violence and the Politics of Prestige: The Fascist Turn in Colonial Libya,” Modern Italy 20, no. 2 (May 2015): 123-135.

-- “Italian Colonial Native Policy in Cyrenaica and the Specter of Pan-Islam” Annali della Fondazione Ugo La Malfa, September 2011
+- “Italian Colonial Native Policy in Cyrenaica and the Specter of Pan-Islam,” Annali della Fondazione Ugo La Malfa, September 2011.